AGU HONORS PROGRAM

 - MEDAL, AWARD, PRIZE, AND LECTURE COMMITTEES: Committee members are ineligible to be candidates for their respective medal/award/prize.

-- UNION AND SECTION/FOCUS GROUP FELLOWS COMMITTEES (FOR FELLOWS PROGRAM ONLY): Union Fellows Committee members are ineligible to be Fellows candidates.
-Section and Focus Group presidents and president-elects are ineligible to be candidates for Fellow.
-Section/Focus Group Fellows Committee members are ineligible to be candidates for consideration by their respective section/focus group.
-However, they can be reviewed for consideration by other sections/focus groups.
+- UNION AND SECTION FELLOWS COMMITTEES (FOR FELLOWS PROGRAM ONLY): Union Fellows Committee members are ineligible to be Fellows candidates.
+Section presidents and president-elects are ineligible to be candidates for Fellow.
+Section Fellows Committee members are ineligible to be candidates for consideration by their respective section.
+However, they can be reviewed for consideration by other sections.

-- Elected Section and Focus Group officers (Presidents, President-elects and Secretaries) are ineligible to be nominated for their respective Section/Focus Group honor(s) during their term of service.
+- Elected Section officers (Presidents, President-elects and Secretaries) are ineligible to be nominated for their respective Section honor(s) during their term of service.

-- Section and Focus Group Past Presidents are ineligible to be nominated for their respective Section/Focus Group honors for one year after completion of their term as Section /Focus Group President.
+- Section Past Presidents are ineligible to be nominated for their respective Section honors for one year after completion of their term as Section President.